ocroquette/gradle-extools/README.md

 ### Local cache and extract directory

-By default, the plugin will use the global ```.gradle``` directory to store downloaded packages and extract them, so that they can be reused among workspaces and save time.
+By default, the plugin will store downloaded packages and extract them in the user directory ```.gradle/extools```, so that they can be reused, saving time and space.
 You can specify other directories if required as properties on the command line or in a ```gradle.properties``` file.

 ```
 extools.localCache=<localpath>